“Shhh! I gotta focus. I’m shifting into soup mode.”

 Is it a million miles better than her Stoorworm piece?
 No. With the quality of the first piece, it was never going to be.
 But it’s that little bit denser, that little bit richer, that little bit more elegant.

 And writing a third would allow us to hone our moody Scottish myths even more.
 We’d fine tune the vocabulary.
 Some students were using some verbs intransitively – ‘rain hammered’ or ‘rain lashed’ – where they required objects – ‘rain lashed the heath’ or ‘rain hammered the dead earth’.
 We’d further improve our sentence structure.
 We’d remind Jasmine about paragraphs.
+We’d work a little on clarity in one or two areas – it’s not clear that the ‘broken teeth’ is a metaphor for a mountain range.
 Students were beginning to build periodic sentences by chaining three adverbial clauses before the main clause, but next time around we’d get more.
 And of course, we’d recycle the great vocabulary being used once more and it would likely pepper ever more students’ writing, and lock itself into long term memories through continued practice.

 And had we not written less, more often, in clusters, Jasmine would never had the opportunity to build directly on her earlier work, to take that first piece and make it, well, more.